-John B. Stetson learned the hat making trade from his father.
+John B. Stetson learned the hat-making trade from his father.
 What set John apart, however, was a hat maker was often considered unreliable and sometimes crazy.
-When he decided to focus on hats and invented the cowboy hat, he wanted to do things different.
+When he decided to focus on hats and invented the cowboy hat, he wanted to do things differently.
 He wanted to create a superior product using better materials, and he wanted to do it better than anyone else.
-This eye on quality was immediately recognized by the cowboys at the time, and has since stood the test of time ever since.
+This eye on quality was immediately recognized by the cowboys at the time and has since stood the test of time ever since.

-Considered the hat that won the West, the original Boss of the Plains had a flat brim, a straight sided crown, and round corners.
-The hat was water proof, light weight, and had a natural color.
-Though Stetson only designed one style, the hat was sold in different price points based on the material used.
-A beaver fur hat for example, would have been a much more expensive upgrade.
+Considered the hat that won the West, the original Boss of the Plains had a flat brim, a straight-sided crown, and rounded corners.
+The hat was waterproof, lightweight, and had a natural color.
+Though Stetson only designed one style, the hat was sold at different price points based on the material used.
+A beaver fur hat, for example, would have been a much more expensive upgrade.

 was to create expensive high-quality hats for working cowboys.
 It was both an asset to cowboys who used and wore them every day.
 The hat also found favor among men in the city too, as a status of their success.
 Stetson's business model